codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 max-width="60%"
 %}

-## Promotion Flow with parallel promotions
+## Multi-environment promotion with parallel environments

 In this scenario, we'll create a more complex promotion flow, with additional environments and parallel promotions.

-Consider a multi-region deployment model, where you have designated primary regions for deployment and you want promotions to pass successfully for all these regions before promoting to the production environment.
+Consider a multi-region deployment model, where you have designated primary regions for deployment and you want promotions to pass successfully for all these regions and the production environment in parallel.

 ##### Context
 In the Product dashboard, the `cf-101` product has applications in several production environments.